We are no longer updating this page and it is not optimised for mobile devices.

 Sean Leahy began working as the editorial cartoonist for the West Australian in 1975, and is now the editorial cartoonist for the Courier-Mail in Brisbane and the Sunday Times in Perth.
 His work has also appeared in Time magazine (Australia), the Australian and the Bulletin.

 Peter Nicholson is the editorial cartoonist for the Australian.
 He was also the creator of the popular Rubbery Figures television series.
-More Nicholson cartoons and animations can be seen at http://www.nicholsoncartoons.com.au.

-Ward O'Neill has been an illustrator and cartoonist since 1972, and has worked for the Australian, Sydney Morning Herald, National Times and the Bulletin.
+Ward O'Neill has been working as an illustrator and cartoonist since 1972, and has worked for the Australian, Sydney Morning Herald, National Times and the Bulletin.
 He is the editorial cartoonist for the Australian Financial Review and often illustrates Alan Ramsay's column in the Sydney Morning Herald on Saturdays.

 David Pope is a freelance cartoonist and illustrator for the labour movement and alternative press.
 His work regularly appears in the Sun-Herald.
-Pope was the winner of the 2002 Stanley award for editorial/political cartoonist.
+David was the winner of the 2002 Stanley award for editorial/political cartoonist.

 Geoff Pryor has been the editorial cartoonist for the Canberra Times for over 20 years.

 John Shakespeare is an illustrator and cartoonist for the Sydney Morning Herald.
-He has previously worked for the Courier-Mail and the Sydney Sun.
+He has previously worked for the Courier-Mail and the Sun.

 Ian Sharpe migrated to Australia from the United Kingdom in 1950.
 He currently works as an illustrator for the Canberra Times.

 John Spooner is an illustrator for the Age.
-As well as being widely published, Spooner has won five Stanley awards, three Walkley awards, the Fremantle Print Prize (shared) in 1986 and the Graeme Perkin award in 2002.
+As well as being widely published, John has won five Stanley awards, three Walkley awards, the Fremantle Print Prize (shared) in 1986 and the Graeme Perkin award in 2002.

 Cathy Wilcox started as a cartoonist for the Sydney Morning Herald in 1989 and has also been published in the Age since 1993.
-Wilcox has illustrated numerous children's books including her own work, Enzo the Wonderfish.
+Cathy has illustrated numerous children's books including her own work, Enzo the Wonderfish.